Application to St. Cloud State University: University Admissions

 Vocal Music majors and minors.
 A minimum of three years of high school experience in a vocal group is recommended for prospective vocal music majors and minors.
 Incoming freshman students who have not had one year previous study may be advised to take class voice prior to private lessons in voice.

 Private applied lessons.
-Students should pick up an application or download one from www.stcloudstate.edu/music.
+Students should pick up an application or DOWNLOAD an application.
 All incoming students must audition for private lessons during the first week of each semester or during scholarship audition days.

 1 Credit lessons meet 1/2 hour weekly.